How to recognise cat poisoning symptoms and what to do

 Household chemicals: Disinfectants (particularly those containing phenol, which usually go cloudy when added to water) and decorating agents like white spirit are toxic to cats.
 Pest control such as slug pellets, insecticides, weed killers and rodent bait are also very dangerous.

-Lilies: A number of plants can be toxic to cats, but lilies in particular can be lethal.
+Lilies: A number of plants can be toxic to cats, but the lily, in particular, can be lethal.
 Cats have been poisoned by simply brushing against toxic plants and then licking the pollen from their fur, so avoid them altogether.
-You can see a full list of plants that are dangerous to cats on International Cat Care’s website.
+You can see a full list of plants that are dangerous to cats by reading our guide to toxic flowers and plants.

 Human foods: Certain human foods including onions, raisins, coffee and chocolate can poison your cat.
 It’s also worth noting that although it’s not poisonous, a common food intolerance in cats is to lactose in milk.